Nek5000/NekDoc/source/tutorials/multi_rans.rst

   $ cd inletMesh
   $ exo2nek

-The output from ``exo2nek`` is shown below, where the expected user input is highlighted below and the inputs are explained as:
+The output from ``exo2nek`` is shown below, where the expected user input is highlighted.
+The inputs are explained as:

  * We are converting the file ``inlet.exo``, where the ``.exo`` file extension is implied.
  * This case does not use a conjugate heat transfer model, so there are 0 solid ``.exo`` files.